 Zotero Quick Start Guide

-You'll probably also want to download and install the Microsoft Word citation plugin (or the OpenOffice plugin if you're using OpenOffice).
+You'll probably also want to download and install the Google Docs or Microsoft Word citation plugin (or the OpenOffice plugin if you're using OpenOffice).
 These allow you to easily cite items from your Zotero library in your papers.

 We all stand on the shoulders of giants; I thank Jason Puckett, Instruction Librarian at Georgia State University for my re-use and revision of his Zotero LibGuide.
 Other information comes directly from Zotero.